 My two favorite places in the region of Lasithi for children are Agios Nikolaos and Ierapetra, both cities are fairly big to have enough things to do, without being overwhelmingly big.
 Close to Agios Nikolaos, the beaches of Sissi, Almyros, and Voulisma are perfect for kids, protected from the winds, and really safe.

-Where to stay in Crete for nightlife
+Best Places to Stay in Crete for Nightlife

 Things to do at night vary greatly according to your age and the style of nightlife you prefer.
 Platanias in Chania or Hersonissos and Malia in Heraklion.
 These are the places to be if you’re into clubbing.